elewa-academy/Precourse/5-working-locally/2-git-and-github.md

 * Integrator with many apps - we used sketchboard.io's integration for this diagram.
 *

-We've created our curriculum entirely on GitHub relying mostly on these features: github pages, organizations, issues, and repos.
+We've created our curriculum entirely on GitHub relying mostly on these features: github pages, organizations, and repos.

 [TOP](#index)
 ___